-Connecting the Dunera Boys, Family and Friends Worldwide
+Connecting the Dunera Boys, Singapore Internees, Family and Friends Worldwide

-Hired Military Transport Dunera was a British passenger ship built as a troop transport in the late 1930s.
-As the storm clouds of war gathered in the late 1930s, thousands of German refugees – either Jewish or politically opposed to the Nazis – fled to Britain for sanctuary.
+As the storm clouds of war gathered over Europe in the late 1930s, thousands of German refugees, either Jewish or politically opposed to the Nazis, fled to Britain for sanctuary.